 Of course it's important that we're proud to be curious, to embrace change, and to role-model behaviours that champion learning and give people the opportunities and space to learn.
 But that isn't all it takes.
 For a learning culture that actually delivers, we need firstly to take a step back and look at the impact of organisational culture overall, and then a step or two down Maslow's Hierarchy of Needs to address the factors that allow its pinnacle to be reached.

 At the top of Maslow's pyramid is self-actualisation - achieving full potential - the ultimate aim for an organisation with a learning culture.
-But what the hierarchy of needs illustrates perfectly is the other factors that need to be in place for that self-actualisation to be achieved.
-If we can take it that the majority of organisations have the 'basic needs' in place then we can see that it's the psychological levels that need to be conquered before their learners have a chance of reaching the top.
+But what the Hierarchy of Needs illustrates perfectly is the other factors that need to be in place for that self-actualisation to be achieved.

 In order to meet a learning outcome, people need to feel that it's something they can do and that they want to do.
 Some of this feeling is led by internal factors (self confidence, whether they feel that they already have good knowledge of a subject, their experiences of learning), but a large part comes from external factors - the environment they're in and the support from those around them.
-Let's go back to those two psychological levels and see how they're impacted by those external factors.

 Belonging